syncfusion-content/windowsforms-docs/WindowsForms/Diagram/FAQ/How-To-Export-a-Diagram-Into-a-Word-Document.md

 To export a diagram into a Word document, follow the below given steps.

 1. Save the diagram in any one of the standard image formats such as bitmaps, enhanced metafiles, SVG format files, and so forth.
-2. Export the saved images to the Word document using Essential DocIO.
+2. Export the saved images to the Word document using Essential® DocIO.

-N> To export the saved images to the Word document, you need to have Essential DocIO installed in your system.
+N> To export the saved images to the Word document, you need to have Essential® DocIO installed in your system.

 {% tabs %}